 The Balchen/Hegge/Skjervheim Hardingfele Scholarship program and the Sersland Young Dancer Scholarship program are ACTIVE for 2022.
 Application forms are now available for download below.

-BERNT BALCHEN, JR. AND OLAV JØRGEN HEGGE HARDINGFELE SCHOLARSHIPS (named in honor of Bernt Balchen, Jr., master fiddle teacher at our early workshops, and the late Olav Jørgen Hegge, founder and leader of the Twin Cities Hardingfelelag) are open to beginning and intermediate hardingfele students attending the HFAA annual summer workshop.
+The BERNT BALCHEN, JR., OLAV JØRGEN HEGGE and LARS SKJERVHEIM HARDINGFELE SCHOLARSHIPS to the HFAA Annual Workshop (named in honor of Bernt Balchen, Jr., master fiddle teacher at our early workshops, Olav Jørgen Hegge, founder and leader of the Twin Cities Hardingfelelag, and the master hardingfele player and teacher Lars Skjervheim from Voss, Norway) are open to beginning and intermediate hardingfele students attending the HFAA annual summer workshop.
 Scholarships cover 100% of the workshop tuition and meals (housing costs are not included).
-Applications must be postmarked by April 15 of the award year.
+The Hegge scholarship is available thanks to the generosity of the Twin Cities Hardingfelelag, and the Skjervheim scholarship is thanks to the generosity of HFAA founding member Andrea Een in honor of her teacher Lars Skjervheim.
+Applications must be emailed or postmarked by April 15 of the award year.

 Work Scholarships for Attendees of our Annual Workshop